OpenFreeEnergy/kartograf/README.md

 But of course there exist also other use cases for this package.
 The atom mapper takes two set of coordinates of molecules as input.
-Optionally those set of coordinates can be aligned onto each other, checkout the `atom_aligner` module functions of Kartograf that offer a shape alignment implementation and a MCS-Sceleton alignment.
+Optionally those set of coordinates can be aligned onto each other, checkout the `atom_aligner` module functions of Kartograf that offer a shape alignment implementation and a MCS-skeleton alignment.
 The `atom_mapper` can be used to generate the 3D geometry focused atom mapping, the algorithm is described in the related publication of Kartograf (see reference).
 Additionally, rule based filter functions can be provided to demap atoms, that do not fullfill the desired criteria, see `filters`.
 Several mapping scoring metrics are provided, that evaluate geometric properties of your mapping, from `atom_mapping_scorer`, which might be useful for checking quality of your mappings.